Add a project manually

 3. Enter the Prime Contract # or use the default.

-4. Enter the Work Subject.
+4. Optionally, update the Work Subject.

 5. Select the Contract Type.